icustoms_logo.svg

 Learn everything about the customs laws of the nations you’ll work with.
 Learn about the necessary paperwork, methods of valuation, and constraints associated with importing and exporting.

-Make sure you’re using the right HS codes when categorising your items.
-The right customs charges, taxes, import/export restrictions, or licencing requirements may only be calculated with accurate categorization.
+Make sure you’re using the correct HS codes when categorising your items.
+The right customs charges, taxes, import/export restrictions, or licensing requirements may only be calculated with accurate categorisation.

 Documentation such as invoices, packing lists, shipping documentation, and customs declarations are all part of the import/export process and should be kept in a thorough record.
 Make sure that anything that customs officials or auditors could need is readily available, accurate, and comprehensive.